 - Research companies and agents if you are thinking of hiring someone to represent you in your real estate transaction.
 Once you find someone you want to work with, you can sign a listing agreement and start working on a marketing plan.

-Review the condition of your property and start fixing cosmetic or functional items previously identified that might turn off potential buyers
+Six weeks into your home selling timeline, evaluate your property and start fixing cosmetic or functional items previously identified that might turn off potential buyers

-- Cosmetic problems These are problems that can be fixed for a low cost and should be!
+- Cosmetic problems: These are problems that can be fixed for a low cost and should be!
 They include replacing torn window screens, painting grimy walls, fixing crooked light fixtures, etc.

-- Functional repairs and upgrades While you might be okay with the condition of your appliances, your prospective buyer might take issue with a plumbing, heating, electrical issue or 10 year old appliances that aren’t working properly.
+- Functional repairs and upgrades: While you might be okay with the condition of your appliances, your prospective buyer might take issue with a plumbing, heating, electrical issue or 10-year-old appliances that aren’t working properly.

-- Problems you can’t fix There are many problems that you won’t be able to fix.
+- Problems you can’t fix: There are many problems that you won’t be able to fix.
 If they damage your home’s appeal, you might need to be willing to negotiate on price.

 One month before listing, start getting your home ready.
 It’s time to clean and stage your home so prospective buyers can imagine themselves living in it!